bhati-github/5GCore_NMP/Readme.md

   As part of this demonstration, all messages on this interface are carried by NMP protocol.

 - N4 interface is used for datapath setup inside UPF.
 (SMF <---> UPF).
-   As part of this demonstration, all messages on this interface are carried by NMP protocol
+   As part of this demonstration, all messages on this interface are carried by NMP protocol.

 - N3 interface carry data packets of UE via GTP-U packets.
 User plane GTP-U packet flows are not part of this demonstration.